tjjoe/MI-462-portfloio/README.md

-# MI-462-portfloio\n
+# MI-462-portfloio
 This portfolio is the final project for Dr. Pursell's class.
-It includes final deliverables for the following: \n MG226 - Tableau Data Visualization Project
+It includes final deliverables for the following:
+MG226 - Tableau Data Visualization Project
 CS260 - Database Analysis Project Using Python
 CS360 - Database Preparation Project Using SQL (This used to be in 260, but I took the courses in reverse order and they changed the curriculum)